Is Litecoin Safe?

 • Litecoin faces the same long-term security budget challenge as Bitcoin — block rewards halve every four years (next halving July 2027), and transaction fees must eventually replace subsidies to sustain mining.
 LTC's lower market cap means the security budget is proportionally thinner than Bitcoin's.

-• Despite a hashrate that tripled since early 2024 (reaching 2.7 PH/s), Litecoin's Scrypt-based mining is dominated by a relatively small number of ASIC manufacturers and large mining operations, creating potential centralization vectors.
+• Despite a hashrate that tripled since early 2024, Litecoin's Scrypt-based mining is dominated by a relatively small number of ASIC manufacturers and large mining operations, creating potential centralization vectors in mining hardware and pool distribution.

 How Litecoin Compares to Peers

-See the full L1 sector leaderboard or the Litecoin vs Bitcoin comparison.
+See the full L1 sector leaderboard or the Litecoin vs Mina Protocol comparison.

 Common Questions about Litecoin

 Plain-English answers based on Litecoin's scores across Hindenrank's 8 risk dimensions.
-The highest-scoring (riskiest) dimension is Scale Exposure (7/10).
+The highest-scoring (riskiest) dimension is Track Record (12/15).

 Has Litecoin ever been hacked or exploited?